-Host a Virtual Event, Program or Workshop
+Host an Event, Program or Workshop

 Employers seeking to host individual and company-specific programs and events are encouraged to connect with MIT students through the following: